hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/chatspya.md

 * Year: 2017
 * Blog: https://blog.trendmicro.com/trendlabs-security-intelligence/deciphering-confucius-cyberespionage-operations/

 This malware sample aims to steal user-specific information from the user.
 The user logs into the application by performing a series of sensitive input and button clicks.
-The malware sample uses firebase cloud messaging services to retrieve two commands.
-The first command (right side of graph) aims to leak stored files on the device to the malware developer's server.
-The second command (left side of graph) aims to leak contacts, device information, social accounts, and stored files to the malware developer's server.
+The malware sample uses firebase cloud messaging services to retrieve commands from the server.
+The malware then can steal device and user-specific information (e.g., SMS, Contacts, Social Accounts, Stored Files) based on the commands and leak them to the malware developer's server.

 ## Signature
 ---